Clean freaks rejoice, zero waste dish soap is one of the easiest zero waste swaps you can make.

 Price Range: $12

-While its 7.5 oz size might sound small, it’s pretty mighty.
-It’s designed to replace three regular liquid dish soap bottles and will last one person about three months.
+While its 7.5 oz size might sound small but it’s designed to replace three regular liquid dish soap bottles and will last one person about three months.
 We’ve tried it and can confirm, it lasts an impressively long time, even with handwashing being the primary dishwashing method used.

 Not only is this one of the best solid dish soap options, but it’s also a great multipurpose soap that can be used for countertops, laundry stains, and even carpets!